 Next, while you can only lower your rate or change your term with a VA Streamline, you’re able to convert up to 100% of the equity in your home into cash with a full VA refinance.

 It’s worth noting that if you do a full refinance, more documentation will be required, including your VA Certificate of Eligibility (COE) for your home loan.
 If you don’t already have yours, we can help you request it from the VA.
 An appraisal will also need to be performed.

 The Bottom Line

 If you think taking advantage of a VA Streamline or other refinance option might make sense for you, right now may just be the best time to move ahead.
-You can apply online or call one of our Home Loan Experts.
+You can apply online or talk with our Home Loan Experts today.